hdShang/arxiv-daily/docs/cs-AI/2025-06-14/papers/250612286v4-the-swe-bench-illusion-when-state-of-the-art-llms-remember-instead-o.md

 ---
 layout: default
-title: The SWE-Bench Illusion: When State-of-the-Art LLMs Remember Instead of Reason
+title: "The SWE-Bench Illusion: When State-of-the-Art LLMs Remember Instead of Reason"
 ---

 # The SWE-Bench Illusion: When State-of-the-Art LLMs Remember Instead of Reason